-“Twitter is a next-generation instant messaging tool, where users can blast messages to their network, send private messages, or search.
+“Twitter is an instant messaging tool, where users can blast messages to their network, send private messages, or search.
 When users publish messages they are often called tweets”, says Jeremiah Owyang of Forrester Research.
 It’s a popular social networking and short messaging service that allows users to send out real-time snippets of content 140 characters or less to other users.
 “This represents more than a new technology, it is a powerful disruptive cultural shift in how people, particularly young people stay in contact and disseminate information about what’s happening now,” says Louis Rivera, CEO Collaborative Media Innovation.
 The New York Times calls Twitter “one of the fastest-growing phenomena on the Internet.”
 TIME Magazine says, “Twitter is on its way to becoming the next killer app,” and Newsweek noted that “Suddenly, it seems as though all the world’s a-twitter.”

 What do you need to get started?

 – Twitter link from your website and email marketing

 What does it mean to follow on Twitter?

 - Following someone on twitter simply means getting their updates.
 You can choose to follow a person or business on Twitter by clicking the Follow button on their profile page

 - Real-time Link Tracking: Track the performance of your links in real time.
 Tracks actions on links you post in tweets and delivers statistics: total clicks, clickers’ geographic distribution, most popular tweets, trends over time, etc.

 - Complete History: Access the complete history of your links